einthomas/CVSP2019-Project-01a-Shot-Type-Classification-dl-based/README.md

 uses the scripts in `Develop` to predict shot types and returns (and stores) CSV containing the results.

+## Installation
+Run `python setup.py install` or `pip install .` in the top-level folder `CVSP2019-Project-01a-Shot-Type-Classification-dl-based` that contains `setup.py`.

 ## Usage
 ### Training the network
 `python -m Develop.trainNetwork` starts the training process.
 Intermediate